anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular II**<br/>

 Many similarities exist when comparing the tactical patterns between Domain-Driven Design and Angular.
 However, there are also some technical points of friction.
-For example, the classification of **Domain Module** is the only artifact that can be attributed to Domain-Driven Design.
+For example, the classification of **Domain Modules** is the only artifact that can be attributed to Domain-Driven Design.
 Other modular categories such as the **Routing Module**, **Widget Module** or **Service Module** cannot be directly attributed to Domain-Driven Design.
 The **Shared Module** would be the equivalent definition of the **Cross-Cutting Module**.

-Furthermore, it's not mandatory to perform a vertical cut in the layered architecture to form out **Domain Modules**.
-Layered architecture is a building block in Domain-Driven Design, which is an attractive approach, even without modular encapsulation.
-Hence, the frontend architecture would only consist of abstraction layers (folders).
-The main reason for modular segmentation in Angular is lazy loading.
-Another aspect of friction relates to visibility of services.
-In Angular, services are often made available as global singleton instances, which automatically gives them a shared status.
-Accordingly, work must be done on how to harmonize these points of friction.
+Domain-oriented layering is often considered to be the first structuring criterion, because it resolves the technical layer criterion.
+However, layered architecture is a building block in Domain-Driven Design, which is an attractive approach, even without modular encapsulation.
+Hence, using only abstraction layers in terms of folders is quite sufficient.
+The main reason for modular segmentation in Angular is lazy-loading.

+Another aspect of friction relates to visibility.
+Angular services are often made available as global singleton instances, which automatically gives them a shared status.
 A symbiosis of both strategies must be found as shown in the following:

 **» Project scaffolding in the sense of DDD**<br/>